-Dr Philip Breedon is a Reader in Smart Technologies, Nottingham Trent University, he is also a Chartered Engineer and a Chartered IT professional.
+Dr Philip Breedon is a Professor in Smart Technologies at Nottingham Trent University, he is also a Chartered Engineer and a Chartered IT professional.
 Philip Breedon received his doctorate from Nottingham Trent University in 2002.

 In 2006 he commenced as a Senior Lecturer in Product Design at NTU.
 In 2010 he was instrumental in developing the postgraduate Smart Design programmes for which he is now the course leader.
 He also leads the Design for Health and Well-being research group.
 He has given guest lectures on Smart materials in a number of European countries as well as in Canada and New Zealand.